 What Does ESM Look Like in the Education Sector?

-How ESM can work in the education sector is best described with an example.
+How ESM in education can work is best described with an example.

 Let’s say that the high school drama club needs to book the auditorium for its auditions.
 Normally, a student, or the club’s advisor, would have to go to the main office, fill out a form, and wait for the secretary to process it.
 That could take a couple of days, and there’s no guarantee that the students will get first priority – and, in the interim, the room could be booked by someone else.